curiocunngios/CTF/journal1.md

 - I am starting to feel more stressful lately and have a feeling that my "addictions" are becoming back
 - maybe stressful because of the difficulty level up in CTF, I am not sure

+# "Addictions"
+video games: clean for nearly a month and not feeling itach, starting to feel itach now
+porn: clean for nearly a month, not feeling itach
+masturbastion: balanced, once every 2 to 3 days
+fast food: clean for nearly a month and feeling itach to eat unhelathy food more or less every day
+twitch: have been clean for 2 weeks.
+Balanced now, at most 2 hours a week.
+social media: very rarely (nearly never) scroll instagram, reddit, lihkg like how I used to be

+# Sleep
+time takes to fall asleep: nearly instantly
+sleep duration: 5-6 hours everyday
+sleep time: ranges from 9 pm - 1 am, for a month
+Energy level after sleep: Feels decent first, get tired and sleepy very quickly
+My thoughts: Genuinely feel happy for waking early and start my studying on CTF early.
+So, I did not care much about my sleep duration until the daytime fatigue I get from poor sleep duration became obvious.

+# Reactions to meds
+- feels like nothing, both abilify 10 mg and lorans 0.5 mg (never taken at day time, always taking at night).
+Tho they might have contributed to my relatively healthier lifestyle right now.

+# chronic symptoms
+below are symptoms I have had chronically which I might not have brought up in our first meeting
+- always cannot maintain focus for long.
+- **daytime** either being super tired or overly energized not happily energized, more like stressed-induced, cannot focus and think properly.
+Rarely feel calm. (had been like this for years but recently it gets to be more serious)
+- **always** feel stress and heart palpitations starts out of nowhere for being static, whenever I move something.
+For example, going for a walk (my favourite thing and I feel the most peaceful and happy doing it), shaking my legs, intensively movements of fingers, I feel calm.
+This heavily disturbs my reading stage during my studying.